chainguard-dev/edu/content/chainguard/chainguard-enforce/manage-chainctl-config.md

     timestamp-authority: https://tsa.enforce.dev
 ```

-The full documentation for the `chainctl config` command are available on the relevant [reference page](/chainguard/chainctl/chainctl-docs/chainctl_config/).
+The full documentation for the `chainctl config` command is available on the relevant [reference page](/chainguard/chainctl/chainctl-docs/chainctl_config/).

 ## Edit chainctl config